opea-project/GenAIExamples/ChatQnA/README.md

 > [!NOTE]
 > If you modified any files and want that change introduced in this step, add `--build` to the end of the command to build the container image instead of pulling it from dockerhub.

-## Ingest data into redis
+## Ingest data into Redis

-After every time of redis container is launched, data should be ingested in the container ingestion steps:
+Each time the Redis container is launched, data should be ingested into the container using the commands:

 ```bash
 docker exec -it qna-rag-redis-server bash